 Today, it is cultivated in various autonomous communities.
 In the north, thanks to rain and humidity, its cultivation is used for food products.
 In the south, it is aimed at the paper industry.

-There are several well-known industrial seedlings in Spain such as those based in Guadalajara, Tarragona, Barcelona, Huesca or Lugo, among others.
+There are several well-known industrial seedbeds in Spain, such as those located in Guadalajara, Tarragona, Barcelona, Huesca or Lugo, among others.

 Varieties of industrial hemp

 We can distinguish between three main varieties of industrial hemp.